-There are also lots of ways to find support and guidance if you are working in healthcare and emergency services during the coronavirus outbreak.
+There are also lots of ways to find support and guidance if you are working in healthcare and the emergency services during coronavirus.
 These are some options which may help:

 The coronavirus pandemic is having a huge impact on our mental health.
 Help us be there for everyone who needs us at this crucial time.